 Once you have applied to the Festival, it is highly recommended that you and your music boosters begin preliminary planning for your ensemble’s attendance.
 Numerous hours will go into the organization of your trip so we encourage you to start this process as soon as possible.

 We encourage you to purchase a package that focuses on your convenience and allows your ensemble to be prepared to perform at its best.
-Ensembles may need to consider arriving in Indianapolis on Wednesday evening to ensure sufficient time for the check-in process and being present at the Opening Session.
-All ensembles must arrive no later than 11 a.m. on Thursday (in order to participate in the 1 p.m.
+Ensembles may need to consider arriving in Indianapolis on Thursday evening to ensure sufficient time for the check-in process and being present at the Opening Session.
+All ensembles must arrive no later than 11 a.m. on Friday (in order to participate in the 1 p.m.
 Opening Session).
-You may not depart prior to conclusion of a Gala Awards Banquet on Saturday evening.
-We encourage you to stay and attend the 8 p.m. national honor concert series Saturday evening.
+You may not depart prior to the conclusion of the Honor Ensemble concerts on Sunday evening.
 Hotel rooms are not guaranteed to be available until after 3 p.m. the day of your arrival.
 Luggage storage will be provided upon arrival.

 Yes.
-If invited, it is mandatory for you or another director representative to attend the two virtual familiarization sessions, regardless of past participation.
+If invited, it is mandatory for you or another director representative to attend the two virtual familiarization sessions, in August and September 2022, regardless of past participation.
 Vital information about your participation, packages and pricing, deadlines and other details will be shared to ensure a smooth and positive experience for you, your students, and your boosters.

 Is it all-inclusive?
 What’s “extra”?
 Most of the costs of participation are included in the Festival Package pricing.
 Items that are not included are discussed further in FAQs.
 See the Package Pricing and Inclusion details here.